|Guide||♦||89 Triplogs||0 Topics|

-The allure of the Superstition Mountains lie in part with the geologic formations within.
-This hike offers close up views of hoodoos, spires, pinnacles and arches formed both by the volcanic activity in the area and the subsequent forces of nature.
+The allure of the Superstition Mountains lies in part with the geologic formations within.
+This hike offers close up views of hoodoos, spires, pinnacles, and arches formed both by the volcanic activity in the area and the subsequent forces of nature.
 Many of these formations convey a mystic or supernatural feel.

 Soon you come to the wilderness boundary fence again.
-Passing thru the fence the trail gets more pronounced.
+Passing thru the fence, the trail gets more pronounced.
 The trail follows a ridgeline down now with large sweeping ravines off either side of the trail.
-The trail now seems to be an old prospectors jeep trail and is quite easy going.
-Eventually you will come to a forest of cholla.
+The trail now seems to be an old prospectors jeep trail and is quite easy-going.
+Eventually, you will come to a forest of cholla.
 Watch for a small cairn and bear right on the single track back to the Crosscut trailhead.
-If you miss the turnoff, continuing straight will still take you out to First Water Road and your vehicle will be to the right.
+If you miss the turnoff, continuing straight will still take you out to First Water Road, and your vehicle will be to the right.